TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 npm start
 ```

-You can open the application in your browser to confirm that it is working.
+The application should automatically open up in your browser ([http://localhost:3000](http://localhost:3000)) if the build succeeded.
 In addition, you can start to open the boilerplate project in your favorite editor.
 Basically you would start to write your application in `src/TicTacToe/index.js`.
 There you will implement your first React component.

 As you can see, the React component with the name `TicTacToe` already receives props.
 These props are already provided by us by having a higher order component: `withTicTacToe`.
 It’s ok if you don’t know about higher order components.
 We only provide you with one to interact with the Tic-Tac-Toe game server and to receive updates from it.